 Imagine yourself without IBS

-Yes, you heard that right.
-You are living a normal life free from IBS.
+See if YOU can imagine yourself living a normal life free from IBS.
 What is different?

 What are you doing now that you couldn’t before?
 How does that feel?